Since our formation in 2017, we...

 6. Formed Middle Georgia Immigration Coalition, composed of houses of worship and social justice groups, to educate, advocate and aid immigrant families under stress because of our nation’s immigration policy; Visited detainees at Stewart Detention Center to provide friendship and to learn more about their difficulties and needs; In conjunction with numerous statewide groups advocated for rights of detained individuals and their humane treatment;

-7. Introduced #MiddleGAVotes, a civic engagement effort reaching close to 50,000 people in middle Georgia, composed of large employers and universities utilizing their existing communication networks to disseminate voter registration and voter access information;
+7. Introduced #MiddleGAVotes, a civic engagement effort reaching over 57,000 people in Middle Georgia, composed of large employers and universities utilizing their existing communication networks to disseminate voter registration and voter access information;

 8. In coordination with Macon-Bibb Board of Elections, hosted annual National Voter Registration events during each year of existence, encouraging civic engagement on the part of city leaders and registering voters;